The silverback Rushegura in the Impenetrable Forest of Bwindi by Alice Perry.

 River Nile The longest river in the world runs from Burundi through Lake Victoria, Uganda, Sudan (where it is joined, at Khartoum, by the Blue Nile which springs from Lake Tana in Ethiopia) and Egypt to the Mediterranean for 6695 km (4160 miles), draining about a tenth of the African continent in the process.
 Some scientists believe that the River Amazon is longer but most agree that it is 180 km (110 miles) shorter than the Nile at 6515 km (4050 miles).

 Gorillas, Chimpanzees, Shoebills and African Green Broadbills may be seen all year round but are best looked for during the two dry seasons which usually last from December to March and from June to September.
 If other birds are important too and especially the very rare and elusive Green-breasted Pitta then the peak time to visit is July-August when this species usually sings the most and is therefore relatively easier to locate.
 Once nesting is under way it is present until at least September but much quieter.
-July-August also happens to coincide with the presence of Brown-chested Lapwing, another very rare and localized bird.
+Late July-August also happens to coincide with the presence of Brown-chested Lapwing, another very rare and localized bird.

 Watching Wildlife: East Africa by M D Firestone et al. Lonely Planet, 2009 (Second Edition).